Accelergy-Project/gem5-accelergy-connector/README.md

-# gem5 to Accelergy Connector
+# Gem5 to Accelergy Connector
+The Gem5 to Accelergy connector converts Gem5 `m5out` descriptions and statistics into the Accelergy format for power and area estimations.
+Most of the components use McPat as the backend estimator.

 ## Get started
 Required packages